Rohit-Rannavre/Excel-Dashboards-2024/README.md

 # :star: MS Excel Dashboards 2024
-This repository contains some MS Excel dashboards that I created for practical purposes.
+This repository contains some MS Excel dashboards I have done for practical purposes.

 <br>